Abikebuk/GBFUAPP-server/README.md

 # GBFUAPP - Server
-GBFUAPP (Granblue Fantasy Utility Application) is a project wanting to bring multiples tools for the game [Granblue Fantasy](http://game.granbluefantasy.jp/) and improve player "quality of life".
+GBFUAPP (Granblue Fantasy Utility Application) is a project that wants to bring multiples tools for the game [Granblue Fantasy](http://game.granbluefantasy.jp/) and improve player "quality of life".
 Server part of the project.
 Check this [link](https://github.com/Abikebuk/GBFUAPP-client) for the client part.
 This version only contains a prototype of a "raid finder".